ginstrom/paladin-novel/manuscript/chapter-03.md

 "Information travels.
 Merchants talk.
 Fishermen gossip."
 Maera shrugged, but Pell's sharp eyes had caught something—the way she'd known the exact bounty amount, the casual mention of the Crimson Company by name.
 Details that suggested more than casual interest.

 "There's a pilgrim way-station south of here," Maera continued, sketching directions in the dirt floor with a charred stick.
+She drew a rough coastline, then marked an X inland.
 "Old shrine to Alanyi, abandoned now.
 Stone walls, good water, hidden from the main roads.
 Travelers used to stop there for blessing and rest."

 "Used to?"
 Sim leaned forward.